 There are also several potential drawbacks of following a vegan diet, which include health risks, required planning, and difficult long term maintenance.

-Animal foods contain several nutrients that are not found in significant amounts in plant foods, so avoiding animal products can potentially lead to nutrient deficiencies (more on this in the following section).
-Additionally, many highly processed vegan foods may give the appearance of being healthy, simply because they are vegan.
+Animal foods contain several nutrients that are not found in significant amounts in plant foods, so avoiding animal products can potentially lead to nutrient deficiencies (more on this in the next section).
+Additionally, many highly processed vegan foods may give the appearance of being healthy simply because they are vegan.
 However, these foods often have excessive amounts of calories, sugar, salt, and fat; overconsumption of these ingredients can increase disease risk.

 Requires Careful Planning

-Without some careful planning, a vegan diet can be lacking in many essential nutrients.
+Without careful planning, a vegan diet can lack many essential nutrients.
 Additionally, people following vegan diets have to be more aware when dining out and be able to identify restaurants and menu items that are suitable for their preferences.
 Social gatherings can also be a challenge.
 Either plan to bring food that you know you can eat, or talk with the host beforehand about your dietary restrictions and try to make accommodations that will work for both you and the group.
 Finally, without planning, a vegan diet can be expensive if you are overly reliant on prepared or processed vegan food products.

 Could Be Difficult to Maintain

 In general, we are not proponents of diets that do not support or encourage long term healthy eating patterns.
 Therefore, if you are wanting to follow a vegan diet for weight loss, we urge you to consider other options first, such as the Mediterranean Diet.
 The highly restrictive nature of a vegan diet might dissuade you from adhering to it long term, which could lead you back to your original unhealthy eating patterns.
-Also, without common understanding of your goals in following a vegan diet, it may be challenging to maintain the social and cultural pleasures of dining with others.
+Also, without a common understanding of your goals in following a vegan diet, it may be challenging to maintain the social and cultural pleasures of dining with others.